Asymptotic analysis of the finite predictor for fractional Gaussian noise: Introduction

 \subsection{This paper}

-The principal contribution of this paper is a fundamentally different approach to asymptotic analysis in the prediction problem of stationary sequences.
-It applies to ARIMA type processes with densities of the form
+The principal contribution of this paper is a novel approach to the asymptotic analysis of the prediction problem for stationary sequences.
+Our method applies to ARMA-type processes with spectral densities of the form

-where $\theta(\cdot)$ and $\phi(\cdot)$ are polynomials as in \eqref{farima} and $f_0(\lambda)$ is some spectral density.
-In its core is the assumption that $f_0(\lambda)$ admits of a {\em sectionally holomorphic} extension to the complex plane.
-More precisely, there must exist a function $Q(z)$ such that

-and which is holomorphic everywhere but, possibly, on a curve, where it may have a jump discontinuity.
-For example, the FARIMA$(p,d,q)$ process \eqref{farima} satisfies this assumption with
+where $\theta (\cdot )$ and $\phi (\cdot )$ are polynomials as in \eqref{farima} and $f_{0}(\lambda )$ is a given spectral density.
+Central to our approach is the assumption that $f_{0}(\lambda )$ admits a \emph{sectionally holomorphic} extension to the complex plane.
+More precisely, there must exist a function $Q(z)$ such that and which is holomorphic everywhere except, possibly, along a curve, where it may exhibit a jump discontinuity.
+The implementation of our method further requires certain qualitative information about $Q(z)$, such as its growth rates at the origin and at infinity, the configuration of its zeros, and its relevant symmetries.

-For the standard choice of the principal branch of the power function, $Q(z)$ is sectionally holomorphic with jump discontinuity on the semi-axis $\Real_+$.
+The generality under which such an extension exists and the structure it may take are important questions left for future research.
+However, an explicit construction is often possible.
+One such example is provided by the FARIMA$(p,d,q)$ process with spectral density \eqref{farima}, for which With the standard choice of the principal branch of the power function, $Q(z)$ is sectionally holomorphic with a jump discontinuity across the positive semi-axis $\mathbb R_{+}$.
+Applying our method to this case provides an alternative proof of Theorem \ref{thm:I3}.

-Our method is generic but some details of its implementation depend on the specificities of the function $Q(z)$.
-In particular, it applies to the FARIMA process with \eqref{Qfarima}, thus providing an alternative proof for Theorem \ref{thm:I3}.
-In this paper we will apply it to the ARIMA type process driven by the fractional Gaussian noise (fGn), that is, the sequence of increments of the fractional Brownian motion (fBm).
-Like the FARIMA process, the fGn is a key element in the study of processes with long memory, see \cite{PT17}.
-Its spectral density, and consequently, the corresponding sectionally holomorphic extension (see \eqref{fGnf} and \eqref{Qdef} below), are more subtle than those of the basic FARIMA$(0,d,0)$ (cf. \eqref{farima} and \eqref{Qfarima}), and until now, the validity of asymptotics \eqref{dan} and \eqref{alphan} for fGn remained out of reach.
+In this paper, we consider an ARMA-type process driven by fractional Gaussian noise (fGn), which is the sequence of increments of fractional Brownian motion (fBm).
+Like the FARIMA process, the fGn is a key element in the study of long-memory processes (see \cite{PT17}).
+Its spectral density takes a more complicated form (see \eqref{fGnf} below); nevertheless, the corresponding extension $Q(z)$ can still be constructed explicitly as a series \eqref{Qdef} involving special functions.
+We will establish the validity of the asymptotics in \eqref{dan} and \eqref{alphan} for the fGn case - a result that has, until now, remained elusive.